Rural Housing Service, USDA.

 The Agency can guarantee the “permanent” portion or both the “construction and permanent” portions of a construction/permanent loan.
 The Agency will not, however, guarantee only the “construction” portion of a construction/permanent loan.

-A lender making a construction loan must demonstrate an ability to originate and service construction loans, in addition to meeting the other requirements of 7 CFR Part 3565, subpart C. A lender who originates and services construction/permanent loans must agree to manage the construction and draw activities in the manner described in the Chapter 5 of HB-1-3565.
+A lender making a construction loan must demonstrate an ability to originate and service construction loans, in addition to meeting the other requirements of 7 CFR part 3565, subpart C. A lender who originates and services construction/permanent loans must agree to manage the construction and draw activities in the manner described in Chapter 5 of HB-1-3565.
 Lenders must meet either the basic or the demonstrated eligibility test in paragraphs 2.4 and 2.5 of HB-1-3565 and the lender approval requirements set forth in paragraph 2.6 of HB-1-3565.
-Lenders must clearly identify policies and processes for multi-family construction lending.
-Lenders must also provide a summary of their multi-family construction lending activity in the same form as specified in paragraph 2.5 of HB-1-3565.
-The Agency may, at its discretion, consider other types of construction loans—such as those for commercial development—as a substitute for multi-family construction experience.
+Lenders must clearly identify policies and processes for multifamily construction lending.
+Lenders must also provide a summary of their multifamily construction lending activity in the same form as specified in paragraph 2.5 of HB-1-3565.
+The Agency may, at its discretion, consider other types of construction loans—such as those for commercial development—as a Start Printed Page 4563substitute for multifamily construction experience.

 Lender Responsibilities: Lenders will be responsible for the full range of loan origination, underwriting, management, servicing, compliance issues, and property disposition activities associated with their projects.
 The lender will be expected to provide guidance to the prospective borrower on the RHS requirements during the application phase.
 Once the guarantee is issued, the lender is expected to service each loan it underwrites or contract these services to another capable entity.